tezos-checker/checker/docs/system-parameters.md

 target = 1
 drift = 0
 drift' = 0
-outstanding_kit = 1kit
+outstanding_kit = 1mukit
-circulating_kit = 1kit
+circulating_kit = 1mukit
 last_touched = now
 burrow_fee_index = 1
 imbalance_index  = 1
 ```

-Q3: What should the starting values for `outstanding_kit` and `circulating_kit` be?
+QQ: What should the starting values for `outstanding_kit` and `circulating_kit` be?
 For their calculations we only use multiplication with factors (see below), so starting with honest zero values would pin them to zero forever.

 ## Price API